Skip to main content

 Septic Repair

 Drain field issues are the most expensive repair in the Georgetown area, running $3,500-$8,000 depending on the system type and terrain.
-According to the EPA, most septic failures trace back to poor maintenance or inappropriate system design, both of which are common in Georgetown's challenging geology.
 The karst limestone underlying much of Georgetown limits where replacement lines can go, and shallow bedrock sometimes means switching from conventional to alternative system designs during major repairs.
 Other common repairs include cracked tanks ($1,500-$3,000) and clogged inlet or outlet pipes ($200-$500).

 Septic Inspection